Daphne

 Proteins as Language

-There is something deeply satisfying in the moment one realizes that two distant fields have been asking, all along, the same underlying question.
-For me that moment arrived in a bioinformatics…
+There is something deeply satisfying in the moment one realizes that two distant fields have been asking the same underlying question.
+For me that moment arrived in a bioinformatics laboratory at the…

-There is something deeply satisfying in the moment one realizes that two distant fields have been asking, all along, the same underlying question.
+There is something deeply satisfying in the moment one realizes that two distant fields have been asking the same underlying question.
 For me that moment arrived in a bioinformatics laboratory at the University of Arizona, where I sat staring at protein sequences and thinking, all the while, about words.

 Sequences That Mean Something

 The traditional approach is to compare sequences directly, lining them up, scoring how well the letters match, and inferring relatedness from the quality of the alignment.
 For close relatives this works beautifully.
-But evolution is a long game, and over millions of years mutations accumulate until the sequences of distant cousins have diverged so far that they appear, upon the surface, to be strangers to one another.
-The question is whether we can build a representation of amino acids that sees past the surface.
+But evolution is a long game, and over millions of years mutations accumulate until the sequences of distant cousins have diverged so far that they appear at first glance to be strangers.
+The question is whether we can build a representation of amino acids that can recognize where in the sequence lie the similarities that encode the deep ancestry.

 What Word Embeddings Taught Us

-In natural language processing a quiet revolution arrived when researchers found that a word might be represented as a point in a geometric space, in place of an arbitrary symbol.
+The revolution in natural language processing arrived when researchers found that a word might be represented as a point in a geometric space, in place of an arbitrary symbol.
 Within such a space, words that behave alike, that appear in similar contexts and stand in for one another, come to lie close together; "king" settles near "queen," and "running" near "walking."
 These word embeddings capture something real about meaning, and they do so purely from the patterns of how words co-occur.

 The analogy to proteins is almost uncanny.
 Amino acids, like words, take their meaning from context.
 An alanine in one position of a protein may be functionally interchangeable with a valine, both small, both hydrophobic, both tolerated by the surrounding structure, while in another position that same substitution would prove catastrophic.
 What we needed was a way to learn, from the data itself, which amino acids resemble one another in the ways that matter for the functioning of a protein.